LISims88/love-library/README.md

 # Installation
 To run Love Library locally, you will need to set up the backend.
 Instructions for this are available in the backend repository.
-Alternatively, you can check out our live deployment.
-Note that the live backend server may have a slow startup time if it has been idle.

-  git clone git@github.com:LISims88/love-library.git
+  `git clone git@github.com:LISims88/love-library.git`
-  cd love-library
+  `cd love-library`
-  npm install
+  `npm install`
-  npm start
+  `npm start`
-  The server should be running on: localhost:3000
+  The server should be running on: `localhost:3000`

 # Running Tests
 To run our Cypress tests, run the following command